Glossary Glossary

 Subdomain enumeration is the process of identifying and mapping the subdomains associated with a given domain name.
 It allows security teams to get a complete layout of their organizations’ websites.

 Since subdomains are generally Internet-facing assets, they are often targeted in cyber attacks and can serve as potential attack entry points.
-For this reason, subdomain enumeration is a crucial part of external attack surface management (EASM), particularly of the asset discovery process.
+For this reason, subdomain enumeration is a crucial part of external attack surface management (EASM), particularly of the attack surface mapping process.

 Table of Contents